otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-01-github-javascript.md

 const age = 25;
 ```

 A variable declared with `let` is mutable, meaning its value can be changed.
 A variable declared with `const` is immutable, meaning its value cannot be changed.
-You might see `var` being used instead of `let` or `const`. `var` is an older way of declaring variables, and it has some differences in behaviour compared to `let` and `const`.
+You might see `var` being used instead of `let` or `const`. `var` is an older way of declaring variables and it has some differences in behaviour compared to `let` and `const`.
 For now, we will use `let` and `const`.

 > **Resource:** <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_types#declarations>